 The hybrid Honda NSX produces 573bhp, the majority of which comes from its 3.5-litre twin-turbocharged V6 petrol engine.
 The rest is developed by three electric motors: one for each front wheel and a third for the rear axle, giving the NSX four-wheel drive.

 This helps the handling enormously, providing lots of grip and making the NSX extremely fun to drive.
-It’s fast, too, with a punchy 0-62mph figure of 2.9 seconds and a top speed of 191mph.
+It’s massively fast too, with a punchy 0-62mph figure of 2.9 seconds and a top speed of 191mph.
 As a hybrid alternative to the supercar mainstream, it doesn't get much better.

-For purists, the Evjia is a very un-Lotus type of car, as it makes up for its (probable) high kerbweight with vast amounts of power.
-Like the Battista above, it will only be sold in limited numbers and the asking price will be enormous: something in the region of £2 million.
+For purists, the Evjia is a very un-Lotus type of car, as it makes up for its relatively high kerbweight with vast amounts of power.
+Like the Battista above, the asking price is enormous: something in the region of £2 million.
 It's a case of 'if you have to ask, you can't afford it'.

 Lexus LC 500h